YaleComputerSociety/website/_includes/playbook/About-Us_Values.md

 ## Leadership is ownership

 We are leaders and we own up to our responsibilities.
 We don't bail out on the commitments we make to each other.
-As leaders, we also **own the outcome of our team**.
+We also **own the outcome of our team**.
 We step up and voice our concerns when we see problems. **We step up because we care.** We offer to help others with problems they are facing.

 ---